Music as a Sanctuary

 partners

 The Jerusalem Music Centre (JMC) is Israel’s leading hub for young classical talent, offering advanced training and national outreach since 1973.
-The driving force of Music as a Sanctuary, JMC selects and prepares Israeli participants, oversees local concerts, and supports long-term development through international exchange.
+The driving force of Music as a Sanctuary, JMC selects and prepares participants, oversees local concerts, and supports long-term development through international exchange.

 Landesakademie Ochsenhausen is a leading German music academy known for its immersive training programs.
 As host of the European residency for Music as a Sanctuary, it provides rehearsal space, accommodation, and concert venues while supporting program delivery and cultural exchange.